somrajroy/KubernetesMinikubeLB/README.md

 # KubernetesMinikubeLB
 A load balancer application can be developed & tested in minikube and with some tricks & no extra costs. <br/><br/>
-* Clone the repository and navigate to lab-04 in Powershell/CLI <br/>
+* Clone the repository and navigate to lab-04 folder in Powershell/CLI <br/>
 * Command to check clusters in minikube <br/>
   $ minikube profile list <br/>
 * Switch to minikube context <br/>